GDSCParulUniversity/.github/CONTRIBUTING.md

 git push
 ```

-`push` option will push the changes to the github server.
+`push` option will push the changes to the GitHub server.

 </details>

-> refer [GitHub HelloWorld docs](https://docs.github.com/en/get-started/quickstart/hello-world) for a quick intro with github web
+> refer [GitHub HelloWorld docs](https://docs.github.com/en/get-started/quickstart/hello-world) for a quick intro with GitHub web